-FRENCH 7-8 (FOR 207, 208)OPEN TO: 12Full Year CoursePREREQUISITE: C grade in French 5-6Requires passing 1st semester to remain in 2nd semester
+FRENCH 7-8 (FOR 207, 208)OPEN TO: 12Full Year CoursePREREQUISITE: Recommended at least a C grade in French 6 Requires passing 1st semester to remain in 2nd semester

 This course will be offered providing there are enough students to form a class, and is a continuation of French 5 and 6.
 The studies will include preparation for the Advanced Placement Exam that students may elect to take in the spring for potential college credit.
 Students will read and discuss French literature, grammar, improve listening and speaking skills, and get a more in-depth look into French and francophone cultures.